emilyriederer/dbtplyr/README.md

 ## dbt-dplyr

-**This project is a WIP and experimental.
-It is not well tested or ready for production**

 This add-on package enhances `dbt` by providing macros which programmatically select columns based on their column names.
 It is inspired by the [`across()` function](https://www.tidyverse.org/blog/2020/04/dplyr-1-0-0-colwise/) and the [`select helpers`](https://tidyselect.r-lib.org/reference/select_helpers.html) in the R package `dplyr`.